pivotal-bank/cf-SpringBootTrader/README.md

   Mobile interface to expose the services on an iOS device and/or Android device natively, making use of the [Pivotal Cloud Foundry Mobile Services](http://docs.pivotal.io/mobile/index.html).

 # Contributing
-Everyone is encouraged to help improved this project.
+Everyone is encouraged to help improve this project.

 The master branch has the latest stable release. development happens in the development branch (or feature branches that get merged into development branch).
-So please check if want you to develop is already in the development branch.
+So please check if what you want to develop is already in the development branch.

 Here are some ways you can contribute: